Gandosha/HaGashash/README.md

 * **(Scan hosts that are on your current subnet)** go run /root/go/src/github.com/Gandosha/HaGashash/main.go -subnet=true -interface=enp0s3 -project=example3
 * **(Scan hosts in all subnets)** go run /root/go/src/github.com/Gandosha/HaGashash/main.go -subnets=true -interface=enp0s3 -project=example3

-The tool outputs files in target's directory that can be useful for further enumeration / exploitation.

 **My implementation sucks?
 Feel free to:**
 * Not use it.